tirucloud/short-url-nodejs/README.md

-# Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt
+# Steps to deploy a Node.js app to aws using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt

 ``1.
 Create Free AWS Account``
 <br>Create free AWS Account at https://aws.amazon.com/